TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 11/Luke 11.52.md

 ---

-Woe unto you lawyers! for ye took away the key of knowledge: ye entered not in yourselves, and them that were entering in ye hindered.
+Woe to you lawyers!
+For you took away the key of knowledge.
+You didn't enter in yourselves, and those who were entering in, you hindered."